kaboom-db/kaboom-docs/docs/source/authentication.rst

         "image": "https://www.gravatar.com/avatar/910779446a7b713a28907668cafd9611?default=retro"
     }

-Uer profile images are not stored in the Kaboom database, and is instead taken from Gravatar based on the user email.
+User profile images are not stored in the Kaboom database, and is instead taken from Gravatar based on the user email.

 After retrieving the JSON, make sure to `securely` store the token, this will be used in the Authorization header for requests that need authentication (see below).